Entrepreneur

 Establishing a company specializing in industrial biotechnology, a field focused on creating diverse products like food and beverage, animal feed, and biofuels from renewable resources.
 Communication technology like Programmable Logic Controllers (PLCs) will share data about those innovations.
 For operational excellence in serving those new products to customers, we'll leverage information technology to learn how to achieve maximum coordination.
 This approach can reduce the 8 wastes and lessen environmental impact.

-Industry 1.0 | Mechanization
+Industry 1.0 | Manual Labor

-In the past, feed production was a herculean task.
+In the past, food production was a herculean task.
 Hand tools, animal power, and rudimentary grinding yielded monotonous rations, ill-suited for diverse needs.
 A far cry from the precise science and customized blends of today's industry.

-Industry 2.0 | Industrialization
+Industry 2.0 | Management

 Industry 3.0 | Information